 OLD Memoirs Now Published, written 187 years ago by a woman from a prominent family, were lost; and so I’ve published for her!
 Get Your Copy~

-19th Century Memoirs of Adelaide Hall, Compiled by Robin Daumit, can be purchased on Amazon and Barnes and Noble.
+19th Century Memoirs of Adelaide Hall, Compiled by Robin Daumit, can be purchased on Amazon and some libraries.

 Allow me to share a fascinating ‘find’ with you.
-Handwritten memoirs, roughly 200 years ago, written by Adelaide Hall.
+Handwritten memoirs, written 150 years ago, by Adelaide Hall.

-After the death of their father, Asaph helped support his mother and five siblings by working on the family farm.
+After the death of their father, Asaph being the eldest son, helped support his mother and five siblings by working on the family farm.

 Memoirs Intended To Be Published